- What do I need to know about the UK Standard Visitor Visa?

 What is the UK Visitor Visa?

-The Visitor Visa can be applied for in many other circumstances too including for short-term business purposes, for academic reasons and for private medical treatment.
+The Visitor Visa can be applied for in many other circumstances too including for short-term business purposes, for academic reasons and most cases for private medical treatment.

 This visa lasts for a maximum of six months, offering ample time to explore the UK’s rich culture and heritage, conduct business and academic matters or to receive private medical treatment.

-Birmingham Immigration Lawyers is a leading immigration law firm with a wealth of knowledge in the field.
+Birmingham Immigration Lawyers is a leading immigration law firm with a wealth of knowledge in the field marriage visitor visa.
 Call our Birmingham immigration lawyers on 0121 667 6530 for expert advice on the Visitor Visa application process.

 What do I Need to Know About the UK Standard Visitor Visa?